-In a 2008 study with rats consuming sucralose, marked, negative effects were noted to the microbiome and microbiota.31-34 After 12 weeks of recovery (not taking the sucralose), the good bacteria and anaerobes were still notably decreased – by as much as 53.9%.
+In a 2008 study with rats consuming sucralose, negative effects were noted to the microbiome and microbiota.
+After 12 weeks of recovery (not taking the sucralose), the good bacteria and anaerobes were still notably decreased – by as much as 53.9%.

-Not only that, and strangely, the rats that had the lowest doses gained the most weight, though food quantities did not vary.
-(It’s worth noting that an unbalanced microbiome has also been connected to weight gain.
-The possibility arises that sucralose’s ability to affect the microbiome plays a part in this phenomenon.)
+Not only that, the rats that had the lowest doses gained the most weight, though food quantities did not vary.
+It’s worth noting that an unbalanced microbiome has also been connected to weight gain.
+The possibility arises that sucralose’s ability to affect the microbiome plays a part in this phenomenon.

 Risk Factor #2: Alcohol Consumption

-In 2009, a study looking at the effect of alcohol on microbiota found significant dysbiosis with the alcohol-fed rats.
-In contrast, the imbalance was prevented by administering the probiotic (beneficial bacteria), Lactobacillus.25,35 (The power of probiotics!)
+In 2009, a study looking at the effect of alcohol on microbiota found significant dysbiosis (microbial imbalance) with the alcohol-fed rats.
+In contrast, the imbalance was prevented by administering the probiotic (beneficial bacteria), Lactobacillus.
+The power of probiotics!

 Other studies have demonstrated specific harmful bacteria overgrowth due to alcohol.
-Conversely, the probiotic Lactobacilli was seen to be severely depleted.25
+Conversely, the probiotic Lactobacilli was seen to be severely depleted.

 One specific condition associated with alcohol consumption is that of dysbiosis of the small intestine: SIBO – Small Intestine Bacteria Overgrowth.
 Typically the large intestine contains the greater amounts of bacteria, and a much lower number in the smaller.
-The problem with the small intestine having an overgrowth of bacteria is complex, but to put it simply, the extra bacteria in the small intestine are able to consume nutrients that should be absorbed by the body.
+The problem with SIBO is complex, but to put it simply, the extra bacteria in the small intestine are able to consume nutrients that should be absorbed by the body.
 This can lead to malnourishment.
-Also, this breakdown of nutrients can lead to bowel problems and gas.36
+Also, this breakdown of nutrients can lead to bowel problems and gas.

 Many studies looking at the alcohol-microbiome link have been with high amounts of alcohol, looking at dysbiosis and alcoholism.
 However, a human study by Dr. Scott Gabbard and team at the Dartmouth-Hitchcock Medical Center and the Mayo Clinic looked at moderate consumption.
-They found that even “the slightest amount of alcohol could have an impact on gut health.”36
+They found that even a small amount of alcohol could impact gut health.

 Suffice to say, if you know you have a gut imbalance, you want to avoid alcohol while you replenish and rebalance with a good probiotic foods and/or a supplement.